matomo-org/developer-documentation/docs/getting-started-part-3.md

         }
     }

-Then we'll use the new translation token in the **createRealtimeReportDimensionSetting** method:
+Then we'll use the new translation token in the `createRealtimeReportDimensionSetting()` method:

     $setting->description   = \Piwik::translate('MyPlugin_ReportDimensionSettingDescription');

 We also need to internationalize the names of each possible setting value.
 We'll do this by using translated text in the `MyPlugin::$availableDimensionsForAggregation` static variable.
 Of course, we can't call [Piwik::translate](/api-reference/Piwik/Piwik#translate) when setting a static field, so we'll have to add a new method that returns the array.

-We're not going to add any translation tokens to our **en.json** file this time.
-This is because the translations already exist for core plugins.
-Replace the `MyPlugin::$availableDimensionsForAggregation` field with this:
+We're not going to add any translation tokens to `en.json` this time because the translations already exist in core plugins.
+Replace `MyPlugin::$availableDimensionsForAggregation` field with this:

     public static $availableDimensionsForAggregation = array(
         'browser' => 'UserSettings_ColumnBrowser',